Locked-Cloud/Student_Management_System/README.txt

 │
 ├── main.cpp                                // Contains the main function and program flow │
+├── User.h                                  // Header file for the User structure (Admin, Teacher, Student) │
+├── User.cpp                                // Implementation file for User-related functions
+│
+├── Admin.h                                 // Header file for the Admin class
+│
+├── Admin.cpp                               // Implementation file for Admin-related functions
+│
+├── Teacher.h                               // Header file for the Teacher class
+│
+├── Teacher.cpp                             // Implementation file for Teacher-related functions
+│
 ├── Student.h                               // Header file for the Student structure
 │
 ├── Student.cpp                             // Implementation file for Student-related functions
 │   ├── encryptStudentData()                // Encrypts student data before saving it │   └── decryptStudentData()                // Decrypts student data when loading it │
-├── StudentManagementSystem.h               // Header file for the system functions
+├── StudentManagementSystem.h               // Header file for system functions
 │
 ├── StudentManagementSystem.cpp             // Implementation file for system functions
 │   ├── addStudent()                       // Adds a new student to the system